 Underline Grove Gallery After

 MPath Dadeland Now

 The 10-mile Underline will be Miami-Dade County’s first mobility corridor integrating all modes of transit.
 The Underline will connect to downtown and the Miami River Greenway on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
 This map shows many other proposed connections.

 The Underline will be the spine of this future network of 250 miles of trails.

 The University of Miami School of Architecture has supported the Friends of The Underline initiative with student and faculty resources.
 A Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
 A Spring 2015 study is being conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.

 Through a competitive process, James Corner Field Operations of New York City was selected to create the master plan for The Underline 10 mile linear park and urban trail.
 With the input collected from surveys and public meetings, we will proceed with design plans and secure funding for construction.
 Join now to become a Friend of The Underline so we can keep you up-to-date during the design process.

-We have partnered with the Miami-Dade County Parks and Recreation and Miami-Dade County Transit departments.
+We have partnered with the Miami-Dade County Parks, Recreation and Open Spaces and Transit departments.
 Our committee includes architects, designers, urban planners, biking advocates, marketing experts, legal and accounting professionals, real estate developers, and more.

 Be a Friend